nvidia-holoscan/holoscan-sdk/docs/overview.md

 3. **Built-in Operators**

-The units of work of Holoscan applications are implemented within Operators, as described in the [core concepts](holoscan_core.md) of the SDK.
+The units of work in Holoscan applications are implemented within Operators, as described in the [core concepts](holoscan_core.md) of the SDK.
 The operators included in the SDK provide domain-agnostic functionalities such as IO, machine learning inference, processing, and visualization, optimized for AI streaming pipelines, relying on a set of [Core Technologies](relevant_technologies.md).
 This guide provides more information on the operators provided within the SDK [here](holoscan_operators_extensions.md).

 4. **Minimal Examples**

 The Holoscan SDK provides a list of examples to illustrate specific capabilities of the SDK.
 Their source code can be found in the [GitHub repository](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/examples#readme).
-The {ref}`Holoscan by Example<holoscan-getting-started>` section provides step-by-step analysis of some of these examples to illustrate the innerworkings of the Holoscan SDK.
+The {ref}`Holoscan by Example<holoscan-getting-started>` section provides step-by-step analysis of some of these examples to illustrate the inner workings of the Holoscan SDK.

 5. **Repository of Operators and Applications**